LESA-RPI/hfs.main/sensor/client-design/README.md

 The PCB was designed in KiCad.
-Needs to import all libs located in `\KiCad\External Lib` before opening and editing
+Needs to import all libs located in `\KiCad\External Lib` before opening and editing.
+For each components, if you want to see them in 3D viewer, you would needs to reassign 3D Models in Footprints Properties.

 Delete the exisitng project specific libs and re-import them